everx-labs/TestSuite4/README.md

 - **Deep Integration** - access all internal messages, measure gas and control time.
 - **Easy installation** - use `pip install tonos-ts4` to install *TestSuite4* on your local Windows, Linux or macOS.
 You can also easily compile it from source if needed.

-See `tutorials` for self-documented examples of framework usage.
+See `tutorials` for self-documented examples of framework usage or visit [TestSuite4's documentation](https://tonlabs.github.io/TestSuite4/).

 ## List of tutorials